 And less nowadays, in these fine moments that might have been shared, comes strolling thee into my reveries mead… then does.
 As though within the very nature of the occasions sudden vacancy of memory embedded is a deeper and more adamant remembrance in wait.
 Instants, bright and fulfilling, riotous with life urge me to enquire what shade and resignation prefers.
 The contrast emphasis.
 And we cannot just go along easily, but puncture directly to the heart or hold our own from a safe screaming distance.
 Telling it is when I cannot sever so quickly the cords of an attachment anymore.
 Good soul, who found a reason to stay in the first, and last place; none so can ever leave without a trace.

 ‘Anyway, don’t get too caught up in it now like always, aching over the intricacies of lapping little shore breaks on the beach, or the Coasts Winter mantle of mist and whitewash and what distant winds have hither inspired them.
 Like a flag in the Summer sea breeze flailing tirelessly resisting the flagpole oppression it needs.
-Welling tears at melodies that demonstrate your softer parts, and returning always to the same hard stoic stare of modesty and recovered order, the state from which you will again stray and which you hold most dear.’
+Welling tears at melodies that demonstrate your gentler parts, and returning always to the same hard stoic stare of modesty and recovered order, the state from which you will again stray and which you hold most dear.’
 Practice, practice, practice.
-This I rehearse.
+It’s a rehearsal anyway, for the big last dance at midnight and it’s been the eleventh hour for almost a lifetime now.
 ‘Your mind you can change, and do and will, but the sky not.
-It is not for you, but simply is.
-The birds, happy enough they sail by, and you should go with them awhile, for clear days or not know there are many days, many colours and all colours soon fade.’
+It is not for you but simply is.
+The birds, happy enough do they sail on, and you should go with their philosophy awhile, for clear days or not know there are many days, many colours and all colours soon fade.’